Human Biology

 Study Skills & Research Methods

-A key outcome of undergraduate study is the transferable skills that you acquire, such as those in writing, presenting information, referencing, working within teams, interpreting data, data analysis and understanding evidence.
+A key outcome of undergraduate study is the transferable skills that you acquire, such as those in scientific writing, presenting information, referencing, working within teams, interpreting data, data analysis and understanding evidence.
 Dedicated time is given for developing these skills within the curriculum to directly improve your degree outcome and employability prospects.

 Year Two